We’ve already heard that old saying at some point…

 The answer to this question is going to have a large effect on the type of content you’ll want to make – and also where you need to distribute it.

-I.e. large to medium sized content pieces are suitable if you want to mainly drive traffic from search engines. (but just because its long doesn’t mean its “great content)
+I.e. large to medium sized content is suitable if you want to mainly attract traffic from search engines. (but just because its long doesn’t mean its “great content)